Eligibility (ss 7, 23, 43 Social Security Act 1991 (Cth))

 Pensioners are permitted to earn additional income.
 Once this extra income reaches the threshold, their pension payments are reduced.
 The threshold amount depends on the person’s marital status.
 For each $1 of income over the threshold, the pension is reduced by 50 cents (singles) or 25 cents each (couples).
 The threshold is indexed annually.

 A permanently blind person can receive the Age Pension or the Disability Support Pension regardless of their income (s 1065 SS Act).
-However, their income A document that sets out what a person wants to happen to their money and other property after they die. be assessed if they claim Rent Assistance.
+However, their income will be assessed if they claim Rent Assistance.

 The income of a pensioner’s partner is also relevant income for the purpose of calculating payment rates.

 ‘Income’ is defined very broadly in the SS Act; the definition is different to that used for income tax law.
 Under the SS Act, income includes amounts that are ‘earned, derived or received for the person’s own use or benefit’ and periodical payments or benefits by way of gifts or allowances.
-‘Income amount’ means valuable Something of value, such as money, given by one person to another person as part of a contract., personal earnings, moneys or profits (whether of a capital nature or not) (s 8).
+‘Income amount’ means valuable consideration, personal earnings, moneys or profits (whether of a capital nature or not) (s 8 SS Act).
 Among others, income includes bank interest, regular superannuation payments and rent paid by tenants.
-(For workers’ compensation payments, see ‘Compensation and A court order for money to be paid to someone to compensate them for a loss suffered as a result of a civil wrong or breach of contract.
-For example, a person who caused a serious permanent injury to another person can be ordered by the court to pay damages that compensate the injured person for their loss of income from being unable to work.
-See also aggravated damages; compensatory damages; general damages; liquidated damages; nominal damages; special damages. payments’, below.)
+(For workers’ compensation payments, see ‘Compensation and damages payments’.)

 Several types of income are not assessed under the income test, for example: